 It is not always necessary to apply for a grant of representation.
 Much depends on the size of the estate and the type of assets it comprises.

 At present, probate applications are charged a fee of £155 if made by a solicitor, and £215 if made by an individual.
 These fees apply to estates worth £5,000 or more.
 The fees are currently set at cost recovery levels.

 In 2016, the Government consulted on proposals to reform probate fees.
 The consultation asked for views on:

 Using a statutory power to charge enhanced fees, the Government proposed fees set above cost recovery levels.
-This, the Government has stated, will generate around £300m per year in additional fee income, which will be used to subsidise other court costs.
+This, the Government has stated, will generate around £300 million per year in additional fee income, which will be used to subsidise other court costs.

 On 24 February 2017, the Government published its response to the consultation and confirmed that it would proceed with the consultation proposals, subject to approval from Parliament.

 A large majority of the 853 respondents to the consultation disagreed with the proposal to charge a fee based on the size of the estate, and with the proposed new fee structure.
 Opponents argued, among other things, that the size of the fee should not exceed the cost of delivering the service; that the cost of delivering the service is the same regardless of the value of the estate; and that the new fees are excessive and would effectively amount to a form of taxation.
 In response, the Government said that the increased fees were necessary to ensure adequate funding for the court service, in order to provide access to justice in the long term.

 The draft Non-Contentious Probate Fees Order 2017, intended to implement the Government’s proposals, was laid before Parliament on 24 February 2017.
 The Order requires the formal approval of both Houses of Parliament before it becomes law.

 The House of Lords Secondary Legislation Committee has drawn the draft Order to the special attention of the House on the ground that it gives rise to issues of public policy likely to be of interest to the House.